alphabill-org/alphabill/docs/transactions.md

 ]
 ```

-1. TypeID - identifies the type of the token to burn;
+1. *TypeID* (byte string) is the type of the token.
-2. Value - the value to burn
+2. *Value* (unsigned integer) is the value of the token.
-3. Nonce - optional nonce
+3. *Nonce* (byte string) is the current state hash of the target
+   token.
+   > TODO:
-4. Backlink - the backlink to the previous transaction with this token
+4. *Backlink* (byte string) is the backlink to the previous
+   transaction with the token.
+5. *InvariantPredicateSignatures* (array of byte strings) is an array
-5. InvariantPredicateSignatures - inputs to satisfy the token type invariant predicates down the inheritance chain
+   of inputs to satisfy the token type invariant predicates down the
+   inheritance chain.

 ##### Join Fungible Tokens

+This transaction joins the values of [burned
+tokens](#burn-fungible-token) into a target token of the same type.

 *TransactionOrder*.*Payload*.*Type* = "joinFToken"\
 *TransactionOrder*.*Payload*.*Attributes* contains:
 ```
 /joinFTokenAttributes/ [
-    /BurnTransactions/             [/TODO/],
-    /Proofs/                       [/TODO/],
+    /Burns/                        [/omitted/],
+    /BurnProofs/                   [/omitted/],
     /Backlink/                     h'',
     /InvariantPredicateSignatures/ [h'']
 ]
 ```

-1. BurnTransactions - the transactions that burned the source tokens
-2. Proofs - block proofs for burn transactions
+4. *DcTransferProofs* (array) is an array of [Transfer Bill to Dust
+   Collector](#transfer-bill-to-dust-collector) transaction proofs.
+   The order of this array must match the order of *DcTransfers*
+   array, so that a proof and the corresponding transfer have the same
+   index.

+1. *Burns* (array) is an array of [Burn Fungible
+   Token](#burn-fungible-token) transaction records.
+2. *BurnProofs* (array) is an array of [Burn Fungible
+   Token](#burn-fungible-token) transaction proofs.
+The order of this
+   array must match the order of *Burns* array, so that a transaction
+   and its corresponding proof have the same index.
-3. Backlink - the backlink to the previous transaction with this token
+3. *Backlink* (byte string) is the backlink to the previous
+   transaction with the target token.
+4. *InvariantPredicateSignatures* (array of byte strings) is an array
-4. InvariantPredicateSignatures - inputs to satisfy the token type invariant predicates down the inheritance chain
+   of inputs to satisfy the token type invariant predicates down the
+   inheritance chain.

 ##### Add Fee Credit